ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     <img src="https://github.com/ABZ-Aaron/Reddit-API-Pipeline/blob/master/images/airflow.png" width=70% height=70%>

-1. Switch the DAG on with the button to the left of `etl_reddit_pipeline`.
-You can then run the DAG with the start button on the right hand side.
+1. The dag `etl_reddit_pipeline` should be set to start running automatically.

+1. If you want to shut down the airflow containers just run the following command from the airflow directory:

+    ```bash
+    docker-compose down
+    ```

 ## Explanation

 If you check in the `airflow/dags` folder, you'll find a file titled `elt_reddit_pipeline.py`.
 This is our DAG which you saw in Airflow's UI.

+In the `docker-compose.yaml` file, we've defined some volumes which I mentioned further up.
+You'll see that one of the lines is syncing the `dags` folder we have locally with one on the container when the container is created via `docker-compose up`.

 It's a very simple DAG.
-All it's doing is running 4 tasks, one after the other.
+All it's doing is running 3 tasks, one after the other.
 These tasks are using `BashOperator`, meaning that they are running a bash command.
-Three of these tasks are running a bash command to call external Python scripts (these Python scripts exist within our docker container through the use of volumes).
+The tasks here are running a bash command to call external Python scripts (these Python scripts also exist within our docker container through the use of volumes).
+You'll find them under the `extraction` folder.

 Read below for more details:

 1. `extract_reddit_data_task`